-Whether endowments have an internal CIO, an investment consultant, or an OCIO, endowment management offices and their advisors seek to have as much transparency as possible into the underlying holdings in the portfolio. so that they can better understand the risks in the portfolio.
+Whether endowments have an internal CIO, an investment consultant, or an OCIO, endowment management offices and their advisors seek to have as much transparency as possible into the underlying holdings so that they can better understand the risks in the portfolio.
 Typically this is fairly straightforward for public equity and public bond holdings, even if held through commingled fund structures (mutual funds, ETFs, commingled trusts etc.).

-Some options for security level analysis
+Some options for security level analysis:

 - Engage a third party provider to analyze your public equity and fixed income portfolios.
 These ESG research firms provide data on company's revenue streams, history of controversies and, to some extent, positive impact across a number of E, S and G issues.
-Providers include: Sustainalytics, MSCI ESG Analytics HIP Impact Investor Rating and Portal and Bloomberg.
+Providers include: Sustainalytics, MSCI ESG Analytics, HIP Impact Investor Rating and Portal, and Bloomberg.

-For less transparent alternative investments such as hedge funds, managers will often provide transparency into sector exposures and top holdings.
+- For less transparent alternative investments such as hedge funds, managers will often provide transparency into sector exposures and top holdings.
 Such managers will also often respond to requests for exposures to specific holdings or industries.

-Here are some additional resources from which endowment professionals can cull questions as part of their manager due diligence process.
+Here are some resources from which endowment professionals can cull questions as part of their manager due diligence process.